 Work collaboratively and productively with colleagues in co-instructed courses and in scholarly endeavors

 Participate in the scholarship of discovery, application, integration, or teaching, in areas appropriate to the faculty member's areas of interest

 Contribute to service in the department, school, college, and the discipline

 Mentor students in their academic and professional development

 Qualified applicants will have completed a PharmD, with at least one year of post-graduate residency training in an ASHP- or APhA- accredited residency program and be eligible for licensure as a pharmacists in the state of New York.
 For faculty practicing in specialized areas, PGY-2 residency training or equivalent experience strongly preferred.
 Previous academic experience is highly desirable especially in professional program.
 Preference will be given for candidates with online learning and instruction experience.
 Successful candidates will possess excellent verbal and written communication skills, and a strong desire to contribute to the growth and development of the school in an innovative, thoughtful, and enthusiastic manner.

 It is the policy of St. John Fisher College to provide Equal Employment Opportunity to all employees and applicants for employment in accordance with the applicable federal, state, and local laws governing non-discrimination in employment in each locality in which the College has employees.

-The College does not discriminate against applicants or employees in hiring, promotion, termination or the terms and conditions of employment on the basis of race, color, religion, gender, sexual orientation, national origin, citizenship, age, disability, marital status, military status, veteran status, predisposing genetic, characteristics or genetic information, arrest or conviction record, status as a victim of domestic violence, or any other characteristic protected by law.
+The College does not discriminate against applicants or employees in hiring, promotion, termination or the terms and conditions of employment on the basis of race, color, religion, gender, sex, perceived sex, gender identity, gender expression, the status of being transgender, sexual orientation, national origin, citizenship, age, disability, marital status, military status, veteran status, predisposing genetic, characteristics or genetic information, arrest or conviction record, status as a victim of domestic violence, or any other characteristic protected by law.